 Domestic Flight Upgrades

-- American Airlines – American AAdvantage Executive Platinum members receive complimentary domestic upgrades.
-Elite members below this level may receive upgrades on flights 500 miles or less.
+- American Airlines – American AAdvantage elite members receive complimentary upgrades.

 - Delta Air Lines – All Delta Medallion elite members qualify for complimentary upgrades that are granted in order of elite status level.
 In addition, Delta Platinum and Diamond Medallion elite members have the choice to select regional upgrade certificates each year.